sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/02-related-resource.markdown

 # Navigating to a Related Resource [](id=navigating-to-a-related-resource)

-Once you retrieve a resource, you can use the response to get its related resources.
-For example, the get request to the *Livingstone Hotels & Resorts* site in the
+When you get a resource, you can use the response to get any related resources.
-[previous tutorial](/develop/tutorials/-/knowledge_base/7-1/navigating-from-a-collection-to-its-elements)
-produces a response that contains information about that site, including any related resources:
+For example, the GET request to the *Livingstone Hotels & Resorts* site in the [previous tutorial](/develop/tutorials/-/knowledge_base/7-1/navigating-from-a-collection-to-its-elements) produces a response that contains information about that site, including any related resources: